anand-mayank/tours-travel/README.md

 # Tours&Travels
 Tours and Travel Project , Simple Database Management System Project for Booking of Tickets by User itself and Handled by Admin with Privilege of Adding and Deleting of Tourist places anytime.
 Easy to use.

+# INTRODUCTION
+## About Tourism
+The Tours and Travel Management System is a web based application.
+The main purpose of “Tours and travels management system” is to provide a convenient way for a customer to book hotels, flight, train and bus for the tour purposes.
+The objective of this project is to develop a system that automates the processes and activities of a travel agency .
+In this project, we will make an easier task of searching places and for booking train, flight or bus.
+In the present system a customer has to approach various agencies to find details of places and to book tickets.
+This often requires a lot of time and effort.
+We provide approach skills to critically examine how a tourist visits and its ability to operate in an appropriate way when dealing with the consequences of tourism, locally , regionally and nationally including visitor security and ecological influences.
+It is tedious for a customer to plan a particular journey and have it executed properly.
+The project “Tours and Travels Management System” is developed to replace the currently existing system, which help in keeping record of customer details of destination as well as payment received.
+Tourism marketers are faced with a complex environment resulting from unprecedented growth in the tourism industry over the last fifty years.
+As the phenomenon of tourism has grown, so have the interests of destinations in attracting their share of visitor.
+Destination choices available to consumers have proliferated.
+Today’s tourism marketers must influence consumer decision making in an increasingly complex and competitive global marketplace.
+Tourism is a complicated setting involving a diverse group of active stakeholders who each have different interests in the tourism market.
+For destination stakeholders such as Destination Marketing Organisations (DMOs), accommodation providers, and activity operators to survive in an increasingly competitive environment, it is essential that a consistent approach is used by all tourism stakeholders operating within a single destinationThe importance of segmentation in tourism is widely acknowledged .To date research has assisted us to understand which bases can be used by tourism destinations to effectively for a destination using visitor data.
+Little research attention has been directed towards understanding how the tourism stakeholders segment their markets.
+As a result we do not know how tourism stakeholders segment a market for managerial and marketing purposes and whether tourism stakeholder segments mirror the segments defined by DMOs.
+This case study will contribute to the literature by presenting tourism stakeholder views for one tourism destination.
+It will identify similarities or discrepancies between the segments defined by the DMO and the segments used by tourism stakeholders for managerial and marketing purposes.

 # SYSTEM REQUIREMENTS
 ## 1 Hardware Requirements:
 Processor :Intel core Duo 2.0 GHz or more